How do you escape the crowds in Rome?

 These include:

 The Colosseum, Palatine Hill, and Roman Forum all open at 9 AM.
-There is currently no tour that goes earlier than this.

 As for visiting the Colosseum early morning, if you visit at 9 AM when they open, it will be crowded in mid and high season, although perhaps a little less so than in the middle of the day.

-From spring - fall, you can visit the Colosseum at night and it is really amazing and uncrowded.
+From late spring - fall, you can visit the Colosseum at night and it is really amazing and uncrowded.

 The Vatican Museums open at 9 AM but there are tours that go earlier than this.
-Some tour companies have the ability to enter at 8 AM.

 The way it works is you go in early, then you pretty much race to the Sistine Chapel (usually the end of a Vatican museums visit), and you get to see it before the general public starts streaming in.
-Then you go back to the beginning of the museums and see them with your guide at a more leisurely pace.

 There is an even more exclusive early morning tour in which you go around with the Vatican Museums key master and open the doors and turn on the lights of the museums.